+COMMUNITY-SERVING HOUSING is

-COMMUNITY-SERVING HOUSING refers to affordable, accessible, and diverse housing options and programs designed for people who work and contribute locally.
-This includes seasonal employees, year-round service providers, individuals, families, and seniors, across a range of income levels.
-The goal is to provide attainable housing options that meets the wide spectrum of needs within the local workforce, an essential foundation for a thriving community.
+affordable, accessible, and encompasses a diverse range of housing types and programs designed to meet the evolving needs of the community.
+From seasonal employees, to yearround service providers, to individuals, growing families, seniors, and households across varying income levels, the goal is to provide a range of attainable housing options that support a wide spectrum of the community's needs.